solderneer/solderneer/site/src/content/notes/tokens-are-products.md

 ---
-title: "Tokens are Products"
+title: Tokens are Products
-emoji: "🪙"
+emoji: 🪙
 pubDate: 13-Nov-2022
 updatedDate: 16-Nov-2022
-tags: ["topic/technology"]
+tags:
+  - topic/technology
 ---

 When designing a token, it is essential to take the user into consideration.